-LEAs are monitored on a four-year cycle.
-Approximately one-fourth of the LEAs are monitored each year.
+LEAs are monitored on a five-year cycle.
 As part of the annual review process in determining which LEAs are to be monitored, the Division of Federal Programs conducts a risk assessment using a combination of elements defined by GaDOE.
 An LEA's risk assessment rating is determined by using both its risk rating, based on a set of established High-Risk Elements developed by the Division of Federal Programs and a risk rating from GaDOE's Financial Review Division.